David-Honisch/Microsoft-Windows/LC2Navigator2019/readme.md

 ## What is "LC2Navigator2019" app?

-It´s a small SQLite App to manage or execute different utitilites or services
+Combining different technologies like electron, html5, jquery and many more...

 <img src="app-resources/video.gif" alt="video demo" width="320" />

+Different Plugins included:
+- SQLite Database
+- Different Windows Command Plugin
-Mp3 files will be saved to a **y2mp3** folder in the **Download** folder
+- Mp3 files will be saved to a **y2mp3** folder in the **Download** folder more coming soon...

 ## Supported os